AvetBadalyan/Javascript-intervew-questions-with-answers/README.md

     }
     ```

-56. ### What is the purpose of double exclamation
+53. ### What is the purpose of double exclamation

     The double exclamation or negation(!!) ensures the resulting type is a boolean.
-If it was falsey (e.g. 0, null, undefined, etc.), it will be false, otherwise, true.
+If it was falsey (e.g. 0, null, undefined, etc.), it will be false, otherwise, it will be true.
     For example, you can test IE version using this expression as below,

     ```javascript